 - I. Cover Letter - II.
 Form EOIR 31 (Request for New Recognition, Renewal of Recognition, Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization) - III.
-Proof of non-profit status from appropriate state agency (if applicable) - IV.
+Proof of non-profit status from appropriate state agency (if applicable in your state) - IV.
 Organizing documents including statement of mission or purpose - V. Description of legal services provided or to be provided - VI.
 Fee schedule and fee waiver/reduction policy (if applicable) - VII.
 Proof of federal tax-exempt status - VIII.
 Immigration program budget for the current and prior year (or proposed budget if not yet offering immigration legal services) - IX.
-Description of legal resource your organization has access to
+Description of legal resources your organization has access to

 - X. Organizational chart identifying names and titles of immigration legal staff and supervisors at each location - XI.
 Resumes for attorney(s) on staff (if applicable) - XII.
-Proof of formal agreement(s) to consult with and/or receive technical legal support from private counsel, Recognized Organizations, or other qualified sources - XIII.
+Proof of formal agreement(s) to consult with and/or receive technical legal support from private counsel, Recognized Organizations, or other qualified sources (if applicable note that if there are no attorneys on staff then technical legal support is required). - XIII.
 At least one application for Staff Accreditation